Devotion, bhakti, may be for looting humans or feed on them from within also.

 There are many words for love: rati is love (sexual etc.), sneha is love (motherly etc.), and kama is erotic, sensual.
 Preman is a word variously translated as joke, affection, fondness, love towards, joy, tender regard, kindness and similar.
 (SDSS)

-Married love, is it different?
-Take a look at how love can breed stress, and the grave effects of marriage results among Americans, and then do what you can to bulwark against such stressing events to lessen your capital losses.
+Married love, is it different? one may come to wonder.
+Take a look at how love can breed stress and divorces or worse.
+Just consider the grave effects of marriage results among Americans, and then do what you can to bulwark against such stressing events to lessen your capital losses.
 There is a chance your health is into these love-result matters too.

 Stress is a major nuisance and killer these days (Shrand and Devine 2012).
 Stress tells that people are exerting themselves too much, and probably to cope and cope better for a bigger slice of the cake so to speak.
 Some just give up, and some end up unwell or going solo.
-Eric Klinenberg's Going Solo (2014) tells more about preferring being singles.
+Eric Klinenberg's Going Solo (2014) tells more about preferring to be single.

 Having a mate